-With Mel Gibson now aged out of the Max Rockatansky role, a nearly silent Tom Hardy takes over, and the film picks up at an indiscriminate time after events of the previous Mad Max installments.
+With Mel Gibson now aged out of the Max Rockatansky role, a nearly mute Tom Hardy takes over, and the film picks up at an indiscriminate time after the events of previous Mad Max installments.
 The setup is simple: a masked warlord known as Immortan Joe (Hugh Keays-Byrne) sends one of his drivers, Imperator Furiosa (Charlize Theron), off to pick up some fuel.
 Turns out she's smuggled out Joe's five concubines in a truck known as the War Rig.
 Max, a prisoner at Joe's citadel, soon finds himself helping Furiosa as Joe and his crazed minions pursue them across the desert in their souped-up monster cars.

 Plot, character development, and dialogue are ultra-lean, which allows the film to give you what you came for: tremendous car chases, freaky villains, and an awesomely over-the-top vision of a post-apocalyptic world.
-Miller doesn't simply rehash his '80s movies, he brings the series thoroughly up to date, with superb use of 3-D.
+Miller doesn't simply rehash his '80s movies; he brings the series thoroughly up to date, with superb use of 3-D.